 • Economic viability: Organizations must balance sustainability criteria with the financial viability of their procurement process.
 While some sustainable procurement practices may lead to immediate cost savings, others may involve higher up-front costs.
 For example, sourcing products with longer lifespans or selecting suppliers closer to the point of use might be initially more expensive but can result in long-term savings and reduced environmental impact.

 • Ethical sourcing: Organizations that prioritize ethical sourcing strive to align their purchasing decisions and processes with the greater good of society and the environment.
-This principle involves maintaining transparent procurement practices and implementing robust governance structures to ensure accountability throughout the supply chain.
+This principle involves maintaining transparent procurement practices and implementing robust governance structures to maintain accountability throughout the supply chain.

 7 Advantages of Sustainable Procurement

-1. Positive social impact and community engagement: By prioritizing small, diverse and/or local suppliers that adhere to fair labor standards, sustainable procurement supports organizations and people that might not otherwise have equal opportunity for economic growth.
+1. Positive social impact and community engagement: By prioritizing small, diverse, and/or local suppliers that adhere to fair labor standards, sustainable procurement supports organizations and people that might not otherwise have equal opportunity for economic growth.
 Food service company Aramark’s sustainable procurement practices and targeted purchases, for example, helped improve working conditions for farmworkers within its Florida tomato supply chain.

 5. Strengthened brand reputation and market position: Almost 80% of consumers say that a sustainable lifestyle is important to them.
 A company that implements sustainable procurement principles improves its brand reputation and attracts like-minded customers.
-Clothing company Patagonia’s website, for example, provides information on its commitment to sustainable procurement practices, as well as its participation in groups such as the Fair Labor Association and Better Buying Institute.
+Clothing company Patagonia’s website, for example, provides information on its commitment to sustainable procurement practices, as well as its participation in groups, such as the Fair Labor Association and Better Buying Institute.
 This transparency and commitment to sustainability can be a powerful differentiator.
-Consumers who prioritize sustainably sourced goods are more likely to choose brands with a demonstrated track record in this area — even if it means spending more to do so.
+Consumers who prioritize sustainably sourced goods are more likely to choose brands with a demonstrated track record in this area—even if it means spending more to do so.

 7. Long-term business resilience: What’s good for the environment and society is also good for the company.
 Sustainable procurement increases long-term business resilience by encouraging supplier diversity, which prevents the possibility of single points of failure in the supply chain.
 It focuses on long-term value, rather than just low cost, which saves money and builds financial resilience over time.
 Sourcing from reputable providers also guards against the kind of debilitating brand damage associated with unethical or environmentally harmful practices.